Chandravilas

-Chandravilas is an Indian Marathi language horror TV series which premiered from 27 March 2023 aired on Zee Marathi.
+Chandravilas is an Indian Marathi language horror TV series which aired on Zee Marathi.
+It premiered from 27 March and ended on 1 July 2023 completing 84 episodes.
 It starred Vaibhav Mangle, Sagar Deshmukh and Aabha Bodas in lead roles.
 It is directed by Amol Pathare under the banner of Circuit House Production.

 Plot

 When Ananta and his 16-year-old daughter Sharvari visit their ancestral home, Chandravilas, the 200-year-old spirit of a lecherous Narhari Pant haunts Sharvari.
-Will Ananta manage to save her?